-Hard rock excavation must be anticipated across parts of the site.
+Hard rock excavation must be anticipated.
 It is recommended that excavation depths be minimal to reduce potential site costs.

 The above site classification is provided on the basis that all building materials/waste and stockpiles are removed from site and have not been spread across the site.